primer/css/pages/css/components/blankslate.md

 </div>
 ```

-Due to a design refresh of the blank slate component, we will be deprecating the use of `.blankslate-clean-background` which removes the `background-color` and `border`.
+⚠️ Due to a design refresh of the blank slate component, we will be deprecating the use of `.blankslate-clean-background` soon.

 ```html
 <div class="blankslate blankslate-clean-background">